oddluck/limnoria-plugins/README.md

 - The ability to customize features that could conceivably need to change (within reason)

+## Using SpiffyTitles ##
+- You should disable the Web plugin and any other plugins that show link titles for best results

 ## Available Options ##

 `defaultTitleTemplate` - This is the template used when showing the title of a link.